Genusbiz/docs/developers/defining-an-app-model/services/web-services/create-a-web-service.md

 1. Click **Filter Data**.
 2. Do one of the following:
     * To select one or more objects, click **Select a specific set of objects**, and then click **Select**.
     * To select one or more objects which satisfy a given condition, click **Select objects that meet the following condition**.
-Follow the instructions in the [step-by-step procedure](../../common-concepts/conditions.md "Conditions")[](../../logic/action-orchestration/define-a-conditional-formula.md "Define a Conditional Formula")on how to define a condition.
+Follow the instructions in the [step-by-step procedure](../../common-concepts/conditions.md "Conditions")/[Define a Conditional Formula](../../logic/action-orchestration/define-a-conditional-formula.md) on how to define a condition.